 When you punt a specific category, to you, the value of certain players increase, but it doesn’t mean you should draft them based on their value in your punt.
 Look at their ADP (average draft position), where the platform you’re drafting on ranks them, and our projections, and if you need to, draft them a round or two early.

 After all, the value of punting in being able to draft valuable players for your build at spots that make them more valuable.
-If you draft Rudy Gobert (who’s projected to be ranked 8th in a punt FT% build) at the end of the first round, then you’re getting no value, but if you get him at the end of the third round (he’s projected to be ranked 33rd in standard 9 category leagues), then you’re getting good value.
+If you draft Rudy Gobert (who’s projected to be ranked 28th in a punt FT% build) at the end of the second round, then you’re getting no value, but if you get him in the fifth round (his ADP is anywhere between 60-80 depending on the platform), then you’re getting good value.

 After you’ve drafted a few players how do you know which categories to punt?